plaid/react-native-plaid-link-sdk/README.md

 ### Customizing the PlaidLink component

 By default, `PlaidLink` renders a `TouchableOpacity` component.
-You may override the component used by passing `component` and `componentProps`.
+You may override the component used by passing `component` that accepts an `onPress` prop and `componentProps`.
 For example:

 ```
       <PlaidLink